Voice, Swallowing & Airway Conditions We Treat

 Vocal Cord Polyps

-Vocal cord polyps are benign lesions that can cause hoarseness, constant throat clearing, coughing, and trouble swallowing.
-Small polyps caused by irritating factors such as smoking may respond well with smoking cessation alone.
-Other polyps may require medication.
-Large polyps or those not responding to medication may need surgery.
+Vocal cord polyps are benign lesions, similar to vocal cord nodules, that can cause hoarseness, constant throat clearing, coughing, and trouble swallowing.
+Small polyps, often caused by irritants such as tobacco smoke, may respond to smoking cessation alone.
+Other polyps, particularly those that are large or cause bleeding, often require surgery.

 If you’ve started to experience swallowing problems, we encourage you to seek out treatment as soon as possible.
 Our therapists and physicians may recommend dietary restrictions, repositioning your head when you eat, prescription medications, or surgery to help overcome your swallowing difficulties.

 Aspiration is the abnormal entry of food or liquid into the windpipe and subsequently into the lungs.
 Aspiration may lead to pneumonia or long-term lung complications.
-Treatment may include dietary changes or adjusting the position of your head when you eat.
+Treatment may include dietary changes, adjusting the position of your head when you eat, or swallowing exercises.
 Some patients may require therapy or surgery to improve their swallowing mechanism.

-Zenker's diverticulum is a specific abnormality that results in a pouch forming alongside the esophagus.
-The pouch fills with food or liquid, and can then be regurgitated into the throat, leading to swallowing difficulties or aspiration.
-Treatment of Zenker’s diverticulum involves surgery to remove the pouch.
+Zenker's diverticulum is an anatomic abnormality that results in a pouch forming alongside the esophagus.
+The pouch fills with food or liquid, which can then be regurgitated into the throat, leading to swallowing difficulties or aspiration.
+Treatment involves surgery to remove the pouch.

 Airway and Breathing Conditions

-Laryngology doctors at the Voice Center can help you with your breathing problems by using treatment methods that open the airway and improve respiration.
+Laryngologists at the Voice Center treat breathing problems by opening the airway to improve respiration.

 Vocal Cord Dysfunction

-Vocal cord dysfunction (VCD) occurs when the vocal cords do not open and close normally when you breathe.
-In certain circumstances, a VCD attack may be sudden and severe and may require immediate emergency room treatment.
+Vocal cord dysfunction (VCD), also referred to as paradoxical vocal fold motion, occurs when the vocal cords do not open and close normally when you breathe.
+In certain circumstances, a sudden and severe VCD attack requires immediate emergency room treatment.

-Ear, nose, and throat doctors at the Voice Center run several tests to determine if the VCD is accompanied by asthma or other conditions.
+Doctors at the Voice Center can perform tests to determine if the VCD is accompanied by asthma or other conditions.
 We look closely at your vocal cords and may perform a spirometry exam, which is a breathing test that shows how well you breathe and how well your lungs perform.
 VCD can be difficult to diagnose, so seeking out our care during an attack can help you get the treatment you need.